survivejs/webpack-book/manuscript/developing/01_getting_started.md

 {pagebreak}

 See the result through a web browser.
-You should see something familiar there.
+You should see a hello message there:

 ![Hello world](images/hello_01.png)